JustinLove/onelife-client-patches/README.md

 Suggests random names or name completions by pressing tab with "I AM " or "YOU ARE " in the say field.

+This requires the name files from the game's source repository.
+They should also be packed in WonLife zip release.

+- server/firstNames.txt
+- server/lastNames.txt

 ### Patch Development

 I had a [fork](https://github.com/JustinLove/OneLife) of the [git repo](https://github.com/jasonrohrer/OneLife), but felt like the several features could get a bit muddled all in one, and buried behind mainline changes and merges.